NKAmapper/building2osm/README.md

 * The _building_merge.py_ program conflates the import buildings with existing buildings in OSM.
   * New buildings are loaded from the geojson import file.
 You may split the import file into smaller parts using _municipality_split.py_ or manually.
   * Existing buildings are loaded from OSM.
   * New and existing buildings which are each other's best match within the given maximum Hausdorff distance (default 10 metres) are automatically conflated.
-They also need to have similar size (default 50% difference).
+They also need to have similar size (default up to 50% difference).
   * The _OSM_BUILDING_ tag will show which building tag was used by the existing building, unless they are in similar residential/commercial/farm categories.
   * Use the To-do plugin in JOSM to:
     1) Resolve _Overlapping buildings_.